 The project encompassed structured dialogues as well as research and brought together academic specialists, religious "practitioners," investigative journalists and policy makers.
 It undertook thematic and comparative case study research of Brazil, Chile, Colombia, El Salvador, Guatemala, Mexico and Peru and circulated findings in white papers as well as scholarly publications.

 This project was directed by Alexander Wilde as a Research Fellow at CLALS, together with the Center's Director, Eric Hershberg, and Joseph Eldridge, American University Chaplain and Director of the Kay Spiritual Life Center.
 It was supported by a two-year grant of $375,000 from the Henry Luce Foundation.

 An initial planning meeting was held in Washington, DC in March 2012.
 The project sponsored a panel at the 2012 annual conference of the Society for the Scientific Study of Religion (SSSR) held in Phoenix, AZ, which highlighted select pieces of cutting-edge research carried out by participants.
 At a workshop in January 2013, project participants commissioned to write papers presented and discussed findings.
 The 2013 LASA Congress in Washington, DC marked another occasion when scholars involved in the initiative delivered papers on a project-sponsored panel.

 January 2013 Workshop

 As part of its multi-year initiative on Religion and Violence in Latin America, the Center held a project workshop January 14-15, 2013.
 The purpose was to discuss the fourteen pieces of original research commissioned since the initial planning meeting held in March 2012.
-It aimed as well to explore the validity and utility of the project concept paper in light of this new work.
+It also aimed to explore the validity and utility of the project concept paper in light of its new work.
 Workshop participants presented central themes and questions from their draft papers which were in various stages of elaboration.
-The pieces delivered focused on both the past and present, in the form of case studies as well as thematic, synthetic treatments of topics.
+The pieces delivered focused on both the past and present in the form of case studies, as well as thematic, synthetic treatments of topics.